MelerosPaw/meleros-paw/README.md

 `compile 'com.meleros-paw:memoryutil:0.0.2-beta'`

 Then you can start calling _MemoryUtils_' methods passing a _Path_ to the files needed.
-Methods will then return a _Result_ object containing a boolean to tell you whether the operation was successful or not, and the objects requested.
+Methods will then return a _Result_ containing a boolean to tell you whether the operation was successful or not, and the objects requested.
 Here's a quick example about how to save an object:

     CustomObject myCustomObject;